soulrrrrr/CS567_FinalProject/README.md

   Get the simulation results of new policies.

 - **POST /concern**
-  Submit a concern for a post and receive the generated policy.
+  Submit a concern for a post, simulate and output the generated policy.
+If no need to produce new policy or produced new policy doesn't pass simulation test, no policy will return.

 - **POST /updatePolicy**
   Submit a vote or comment a policy.